Type Compact digital still camera with built-in flash, 5x Optical, 4x Digital and 20x Combined Zoom with Optical Image Stabilizer

 Autofocus System TTL Autofocus, Manual Focus

-LCD Monitor 3.0-inch TFT Color LCD with wide viewing angle
+LCD Monitor 3.0-inch TFT Color LCD with Touch-screen panel with wide viewing angle

 LCD Coverage Approx. 100%

 Aperture and Shutter

 Maximum Aperture f/2.0 (W) - f/5.9 (T)

 Shutter Speed 1-1/2000 sec.

 Sensitivity Auto, ISO 80-12800